 Here at Cloudwards.net, we’ve been reviewing online backup solutions for several years now.
 Now that CrashPlan has unexpectedly bowed out of the home backup race to focus on SMB users, there are three services in our opinion that really stand out at the moment as CrashPlan alternatives and home-based backup solutions: Backblaze, IDrive and Carbonite.

 During this Carbonite review, we’ll run down the essentials of this unlimited backup provider to help you decide if it’s the best online backup service for you.
 We’ll be touching a range of features including the service’s simple set-and-forget approach backup, disaster recovery options, external drive backup and U.S.-based customer service.

-We’ll also cover where Carbonite falls short, though besides slightly too high pricing, there is little to complain about.
-If you’re ready to give Carbonite a test run of your own, you can subscribe or sign up for a 15-day free trial by visiting www.carbonite.com.
-If you’d like to know more before you do so, keep reading.
+We’ll also cover where Carbonite falls short, though, besides slightly too high pricing, there is little to complain about.
+If you’re ready to give Carbonite a test run of your own, you can subscribe or sign up for a 15-day free trial by visiting Carbonite.
+If you’d like to know more about the service first, keep reading.